deexno/checkmk-telegram-plus/README.md

 <img src="src/Screenshot_03.png" alt="Telegram Bot" height="auto" width="320" />

 # Info
-This bot is NOT meant to be used in groups. it is meant to be used face to face.
+This bot is NOT meant to be used in groups.

 # The Installation
 1. Install the required Python libraries